Frequently Asked Questions

 What about everyday care — does my policy help pay for that?

-With our Sovereign Plan, you can choose the Routine Care option, which covers up to $80 a year spent on a whole range of everyday treatments, from teeth cleaning and de-worming to prescription diets and alternative therapies.
-See the Product Disclosure Statement for details.
+With our Sovereign Plan, you can choose to add the routine care option, which covers up to $80 a year spent on a whole range of everyday treatments, from teeth cleaning and microchipping, to prescription diets and alternative therapies.
+See the relevant Policy Booklet for details.

 My pet has a hereditary problem.
 Is that covered?

-As long as there were no signs or symptoms when your cover started, we happily cover treatments for hereditary and congenital defects (subject to our normal exclusions, which are set out in the Product Disclosure Statement).
+As long as there were no signs or symptoms when your cover started or arise during any applicable waiting periods, we happily cover treatments for hereditary and congenital defects.
+This is subject to our normal exclusions (including pre-existing conditions) which are set out in the relevant Policy Booklet.

-Are ongoing conditions covered for the life of the pet?
+Are ongoing conditions covered for the life of my pet?

-Yes – as long as you continue to renew your policy with us each year with no break in cover, we will continue to provide cover for chronic, recurring or lifelong conditions such as cancer or arthritis.
-Benefits for these conditions, like any other, are subject to the annual policy limits and exclude Pre-existing Conditions.
+Yes.
+As long as you continue to renew your policy with us each year with no break in cover and subject to your renewal policy, we’ll continue to provide cover for chronic, recurring, or lifelong conditions such as cancer or arthritis.
+Benefits for these conditions, like any other, are subject to the annual policy limits and exclude pre-existing conditions.
+You can find out more in the relevant Policy Booklet.